kosamad/the-meadow-project/README.md

 The checkout process is streamlined into three stages to enhance clarity and simplicity for users.
 This is achieved using JavaScript to dynamically show and hide different sections of the checkout form as the user progresses through each stage.
 By breaking the form into manageable steps, users are only required to complete one part of the form at a time, ensuring that all information is submitted together but in a more organised and user-friendly manner.
 The user can move between sections of the form using the 'Next' and 'Previous' buttons displayed.
 These will only allow movement forwards if all parts of the form are filled in.
 Custom validation has been used to ensure each step is completed before the user can move on.
 When these buttons are clicked, the user is automatically returned to the top of the page (required if on a small screen).
 The inspiration for this code came from reading this [post](https://www.reddit.com/r/djangolearning/comments/jgvsop/best_way_to_do_multi_step_forms_in_django/).

+For all sections of this formm Javascript validation has been used to ensure all required parts of the form (dependant upon what is in the order) are inputed.
+Sweet Alert was used to customise the alerts to the user.
+An example is given below.

 1. Customer Details

     The user is required to fill out their Name and email address.
 If a user is logged in their email address is inputed from the database.
+Note, their email address must be in email format otherwise a alert is given.

     ![checkout part 1](documentation/final/checkout-part1.PNG)